10 Things You Need to Know About the NZeTA [2025]© NZPocketGuide.com

 Only citizens from “Visitor Visa Waiver Countries” for New Zealand need to purchase an NZeTA before arriving in New Zealand to visit.
 This is with the exception of Australian residents.

-Europe: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, United Kingdom and Vatican City
+Europe Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, United Kingdom, Vatican City

-Middle East: Bahrain, Israel, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates
+Middle East Bahrain, Israel, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates

-Asia: Brunei, Korea (South), Hong Kong, Japan, Macau, Malaysia, Singapore and Taiwan
+Asia Brunei, Korea (South), Hong Kong, Japan, Macau, Malaysia, Singapore, Taiwan, Thailand, Philippines, Indonesia

 For an up-to-date list, refer to the official visa waiver countries page on the Immigration New Zealand website.